 The Ultimate Guide to Japanese Steel Hairdressing Scissors

-By Matt Grumley — Master Scissor Technician | 35+ Years Experience | 100,000+ Scissors Sharpened
+By Matt Grumley — Master Scissor Technician | 75+ Years Combined Experience | 100,000+ Scissors Sharpened

 Introduction: Why the Steel in Your Scissors Matters More Than the Brand Name

-After 35 years of sharpening, repairing, and engineering professional hairdressing scissors — and personally putting an edge back on over 100,000 pairs — I can tell you with absolute certainty that the single most important factor in a professional scissor is the steel it is made from.
+After decades of sharpening, repairing, and engineering professional hairdressing scissors — and personally putting an edge back on over 100,000 pairs — I can tell you with absolute certainty that the single most important factor in a professional scissor is the steel it is made from.
 Not the brand.
 Not the Instagram marketing.
 The steel.

 This guide is the distillation of everything I have learned across three decades of working with steel at the molecular level.
 I wrote it because hairdressers and barbers deserve honest, technical information — not marketing spin.
 Whether you buy from ShearGenius or not, this guide will give you the knowledge to never overpay for an underperforming scissor again.
 Every claim is backed by the metallurgical science and the real-world performance data from over 40,000 scissors we have put into the hands of Australian professionals.